warguns/wp-reviews-hexagonal-architecture-example/Readme.txt

 == Description ==

-Manage your post reviews with that plugin, rich snippeds are included (json-ld).
+Manage your post reviews with that plugin, rich snippets are included (json-ld).
 It's also a plugin as a example to demonstrate hexagonal capabilities inside a wordpress plugin.

 == Installation ==